-Students at the University of Oxford are surveyed once per year on all aspects of their course (learning, living, pastoral support, college) through the Student Barometer.
+Students on full-time and part-time matriculated courses are surveyed once per year on all aspects of their course (learning, living, pastoral support, college) through the Student Barometer.
+Previous results can be viewed by students, staff and the general public.